wilsonmar/oss-perf/README.md

 ## Background</a>
 The approach described here was created in response to the need for

-1. Inclusion of **testing earlier** in the dev. lifecycle through more automatic generation of test automation scripts.
+1. Inclusion of **testing earlier** in the dev. lifecycle through more automatic **generation** of test automation scripts.
-2. **Alerts** of slow execution speeds observed during automated functional testing.
+2. **Automatic alerts** of slow execution speeds during automated functional testing.

 <a name="TypesOfTest">
 ### Create scripts to impose load using network emulation vs. UI control</a>